-About the Author: Elizabeth Freitas
+About the Author: apeopleschoice

 Sandra M. McCarthy, founder of A People’s Choice, has worked exclusively in the legal field since 1976.
 She served as the 2004-2005 President of CALDA (California Association of Legal Document Assistants).
 She obtained a Paralegal Certificate from the University of California, Santa Barbara.
 During her career in the legal field, she has worked as a freelance paralegal, law office manager and paralegal studies teacher, and has co-authored numerous legal publications and written hundreds of self-help legal articles.
 Sandy is dedicated to the expansion of affordable, low-cost, self-help document preparation.